Beth Sorrentino: Suddenly, Tammy!

 In the early 1990s, Sorrentino, her brother Jay (drums), and high school friend Ken Heitmueller (bass) formed the music trio Suddenly, Tammy!.
 The band was signed by spinART Records, which released two EPs (Spokesmodel, El Presidente), produced by Sean Slade, and a self-titled debut album.
 In 1992, the band was featured on the cover of College Music Journal.
 That same year, Sorrentino contributed backing vocals to the debut album by The Lilys.

 Suddenly, Tammy! subsequently signed with Warner Bros.
 Records, for whom they recorded the album We Get There When We Do, which was produced by Warne Livesey and released in 1995.
-A follow-up album, Comet, was recorded and completed, but the band was dropped from the label in late 1996 and the album was shelved.
+That same year, Sorrentino made an appearance on the children's TV series Kidsongs.
+In 1996, the group recorded and released a third album titled, Comet, but the album was shelved after the band was dropped from the label.
 The trio disbanded in 1997.
 (Comet was released digitally by an independent label in 2010.)

 In 2019, the band reunited for one concert at the Lancaster Roots and Blues Festival.
 The gig took place at the Chameleon Club, where they often performed during the 1990s.